SodiumZH/NFF-Girls/wiki/gameplay-en.md

 If it's struck by thunder, it won't take damage but will get strong positive effects (Including Strength III, Resistance III, Speed II and Fire Resistance for 1 min), and get 20 experience.

 It can be healed by using *Soul Powder* (+5) or *Soul Apple* (+15).
 (Same as vanilla undead mob girls.)

+#### Alraune (HMaG) (0.x.15)

+##### Befriending

+Item-giving process .

+When giving, the mob must have Regeneration III effect of over 10 s.
+That means you must throw Splash Regeneration III Potion (HMaG) to it because water can provide only 10 s.

+Accepted Items: (Cooldown 5 s)

+*Spore Blossom*: 0.05 - 0.10

+*Mysteraious Petal*: 0.10 - 0.20

+Any HMaG Berries: 0.20 - 0.30

+Any Flower: 0.03 - 0.06

+##### Interaction

+It can shoot poison seed with splash effects to the enemies, giving Poison I, Weakness I and Slowness I for at most 15 s (like the original mob).
+It won't affect allies (including the owner, owner's other befriended mobs and tamed animals).

+When an ally around it has HP less than 50%, it will shoot a healing seed, healing by 1 and giving Regeneration I effect for at most 5 s.

+It has 3 Baubles.

+Healing items: Wheat Seeds (2), Bone Meal (5), Spore Blossom (15), Mysterious Petal (to max).

+#### Glaryad (0.x.15)

+##### Befriending

+Item-giving process.

+When giving, the mob must have Regeneration III effect of over 10 s.
+That means you must throw Splash Regeneration III Potion (HMaG) to it because water can provide only 10 s.

+Also, you need to have a tempting item (Mysterious Petal) on the off-hand and not have provoked it.

+Accepted Items: (Cooldown 5 s)

+*Spore Blossom*: 0.08 - 0.16

+*Mysteraious Petal*: 0.15 - 0.30

+Any HMaG Berries: 0.30 - 0.50

+Any Flower: 0.06 - 0.10

+##### Interaction

+It has 3 Bauble slots.

+Healing items: Wheat Seeds (2), Bone Meal (5), Spore Blossom (15), Mysterious Petal (to max).

+(More features may be added in the future.)

+#### Crimson Slaughterer (HMaG) (0.x.16)

+##### Befriending

+Item-giving process.

+To give, the mob must be standing on a Warped block, including Warped Nylium or Warped Wart Block (tag: `dwmg:affects_crimson_slaughterer`).
+If so, it will get Slowness I effect but the attacking knockback will become incredibly high.
+Also there must be >= 16 Shroomlight blocks in the 13x7x13 area centered by the mob.
+Once there are less than 16, the progress will drop by 0.1 per second while the mob generating massive smoke particles.

+Accepted items: (Cooldown 10 s)

+*Crimson Roots* & *Weeping Vine*: 0.02 - 0.04

+*Nether Wart* & *Crimson Fungus*: 0.03 - 0.06

+*Shroomlight* & *Gilded Blackstone*: 0.04 - 0.08

+*Golden Apple*: 0.08 - 0.16

+*Netherite Ingot*: 0.16 - 0.32

+*Nether Star*: 80% for 0.50, 20% for 1.00

+##### Interaction

+If the owner is less than 8 blocks away from an can be seen by the mob, it will provide food level of 1.

+Specially, if the owner is holding a Crimson Bow on the main-hand and the food level is higher than 7 (3.5 meat icons), it will instead reduce food level by 1 each 5 s, allowing to deal more damage with Crimson Bow.

+It has 4 Bauble slots.

+Healing items: Crimson Fungus (5), Nether Wart (5), Shroomlight (15), Golden Apple (to max).

+#### Cursed Doll (HMaG) (0.x.16)

+##### Befriending

+Give it a Wool then a String as a "sew" action.
+Each action has 10 s cooldown.

+Each sew action requires a different color of wool.
+After 8 actions it's done.

+If the mob attacked the player without being blocked by Shield, it will drop a random holding wool and the corresponding action will be canceled.

+##### Interaction

+It can be given a wool and receive effects depending on the color.

+*Orange: Fire Resistance for 30 s*

+*Yellow: Glowing for 30 s*

+*Red: Strength I for 30 s*

+*Purple: Strength II for 15 s*

+*Lime: Regeneration I for 30 s*

+*Green: Regeneration II for 10 s*

+*Light Blue: Speed I for 30 s*

+*Blue: Speed II for 15 s*

+*Cyan: Speed III and Weakness I for 15 s*

+*Magenta: Strength III and Slowness I for 15 s*

+*Pink: Removing all negative effects*

+All wools above shares a cooldown of 15 s.
+Other wools cannot be used in this way but are healing items.

+It's hand items can be customized.
+It has 6 Baubles and can equip Soul Amulet even if it's not undead.

+Healing items: String (2), White/Light Gray/Gray/Black/Brown Wool (5), Lapis Lazuli (10), Emerald (15), Cubic Nucleus (to max).